lw8192/Red-Team-Dev/Python/CTFs.md

     pX(0x100)    #X is 8, 16, 32 or 64 bits
     uX(b"\x01\x00")    #unpacket a string into a number
+    payload +=p32(0x0804051f) #convert a 32 bit address to little endian and add it to shellcode.
+This returns a byte string.

 Shellcode: return a string of assembly code